 Is the Container Store a favorite hang-out for you?
-Do you spend hours organizing everyone’s sock drawer in the house?
+Do you spend hours organizing everyone's sock drawer in the house?
 Do you feel a calm sense of control when your surroundings are neat and orderly?
-Me too – storage and organization is kind of a hobby of mine.
-My Pinterest page is filled with ideas for organizing around the home and office.
+Me too - storage and organization is kind of a hobby of mine.
+There are so many good ideas out there for organizing around the home and office.

 Today I bring you some ideas for organizing spa chemicals, so they are visible and orderly - but also, and more importantly safely out of the reach of children and pets.
 Spa chemicals also need to be kept cool and dry, and be separated for safety.
 More on that later, but first, I have 4 ideas for organizing your spa chemicals and cleaners.

 1. Deck Bench Hidden Storage

 Part deck railing, part bench, the flip-up lid on this custom made wooden bench flips up to a large expanse for chemicals, filters, cleaners, and cleaning tools.

 The problem with this design however is that the storage is outdoors, and subject to wide temperature extremes and humidity.
 High heat can cause some spa chemicals to expand and very cold temperatures can reduce potency.
 Moisture from rain or humidity is bad on many levels for spa chemicals.
 And, unless you add a latch to the lid, this design won't keep out children.

 2. Rubbermaid Storage Cabinet